 Channels are the visitor touchpoints that you want to monitor with BlueConic or interact on with your customers.
 BlueConic will only recognize and process touchpoints in channels that are defined.

-- Email: The email channel is used when you want to send emails from BlueConic or from an integrated external emailing system, and you want to be able to track traffic from those emails to your other channels.
+Use an email channel when you want to send emails from BlueConic or from an integrated external emailing system, and you want to be able to track traffic from those emails to your other channels.